Emily Maitlis: Being stalked

 In 2002, it was reported that Maitlis had been stalked for more than a decade by Edward Vines, a former friend from her time at university, who would frequently appear at her place of work.
 He admitted to harassing Maitlis and was sentenced to four months' imprisonment but was released because of the time he had spent in detention on remand.
 A restraining order was imposed.
 In September 2016, Vines was sentenced to three years' imprisonment for breach of the restraining order in respect of Maitlis.

 In January 2018, Vines was jailed for three years and nine months for breaching a restraining order forbidding him from contacting Maitlis.
 He admitted two charges of breaching the restraining order by sending two letters to Maitlis, as well as emails and letters to her mother in 2015.
 In September 2019, while a prisoner at HM Prison Ranby in Nottinghamshire, he pleaded not guilty to breaching an order restraining him from contacting Maitlis by writing a letter with the intention of having it sent to her.
 That led to his being sentenced, in February 2020, to a further three years' imprisonment.
 In July 2022, Vines was convicted of attempting to break a restraining order by writing letters to Maitlis and her mother while in prison, for which he subsequently received an eight-year prison sentence.
 In a BBC Radio 5 Live interview, Maitlis likened the long-term harassment to having a chronic illness.

-Awards
+Awards and recognition

 In 2012, Maitlis received an honorary doctorate from Sheffield Hallam University.
 She won Broadcast Journalist of the Year at the 2017 London Press Club Awards and the Network Presenter of the Year award at the RTS Television Journalism Awards in 2019 and 2020.
 She received the German Hanns Joachim Friedrichs Award in 2020.